retaildevcrews/helium-java/README.md

 - Initial setup instructions are in the [Helium readme](https://github.com/retaildevcrews/helium)
   - Please complete the setup steps and then continue below
+- Helium requires two environment variables be set in order to run
+  - AUTH_TYPE=CLI
+  - KEYVAULT_NAME={you key vault name}
+  - These are set during the setup process
+  - These are automatically set in Codespaces each time you login
+    - To automatically set in bash, `source ~/.helium.env`

 ### Using Visual Studio Codespaces